zowe/docs-site/docs/user-guide/ze-usage.md

 * **Hide a profile**: You can hide a profile from profile tree by right-clicking the profile and selecting the **Hide Profile** option.
 If necessary, add the profile back by clicking the **+** button from the explorer tree.

+* **Open recent members**: Zowe Explorer lets you open a list of members you worked on earlier.
+You can access the list by pressing Ctrl+Alt+R or Command+Alt+R.

 ## Sample Use Cases

 Review the following use cases to understand how to use Zowe Explorer.